Measuring audio and video in Adobe Analytics

 Metrics and Dimensions

-Stitched Experience Cloud ID linked to full Adobe Experience Cloud for easier cross-analysis
+Experience Cloud ID is linked to Adobe Experience Cloud for easier cross-analysis

 Transparent tracking by media stream (single)

 Streamlined configuration with ongoing updates and improvements